-On September 21, 2009, US Secretary of Transportation, Ray LaHood announced the "Pilot Entrepreneurial Training and Technical Assistance Women and Girls Program," a partnership with Spelman College in Atlanta, GA created to encourage girls to pursue careers in science, engineering, and technology and help women in the field to achieve their goals.
+On September 21, 2009, USDOT announced the "Pilot Entrepreneurial Training and Technical Assistance Women and Girls Program," a partnership with Spelman College in Atlanta, GA created to encourage girls to pursue careers in science, engineering, and technology and help women in the field to achieve their goals.
 This program provided internships and mentoring for young women as well as entrepreneurial training for female small business owners in the region.

-The Spelman program was undertaken as part of a broader effort, led by the White House, to ensure that federal programs and policies take into account the distinct needs and concerns of women and girls.
-The partnership supported President Obama's mission and work of the White House Council on Women and Girls.
+The Spelman program was undertaken as part of a broader effort to ensure that federal programs and policies take into account the distinct needs and concerns of women and girls.

 Major Programmatic Activities